JoseRoca/WinFBX/docs/COM/CAxHost Class.md

 # <a name="Example2"></a>Google Map

-The following example embeds an instance of the WebBrowser control and uses an script to gost Google Map:
+The following example embeds an instance of the WebBrowser control and uses an script to host Google Map:

 ```
 ' ########################################################################################